-The ‘Debug’ tab and associated option is probably only useful for developers wishing to diagnose problems with caching on certain pages in order to get their settings just right.
-For the rest of us, i’d suggest switching this off and clicking ‘Update’ to save the changes.
+The ‘Debug’ tab and the associated option is probably only useful for developers wishing to diagnose problems with caching on certain pages in order to get their settings just right.
+For the rest of us, I’d suggest switching this off and clicking ‘Update’ to save the changes.

 Costs, Caveats, Etc.

 This is by far the best, most basic page caching plugin I’ve ever seen and used.
 I’ve previously used Lite Cache but I found this even easier to use with more clear instructions and much better support in the forums, with almost all support requests been marked as resolved.
 It’s hard to go wrong setting-up this plugin.
 It’s not a replacement for the power of something like W3 Total Cache but it is a great starting point if you have limited knowledge of caching and only have access to shared hosting.